-The humongous size of machine learning algorithms needs huge amount of energy for training purposes.
-The GPT-3 algorithm released in May 2020 boats of a network architecture containing a staggering 175 billion neurons, which is more than double the number present in human brain.
+The humongous size of machine learning algorithms needs a huge amount of energy for training purposes.
+The GPT-3 algorithm released in May 2020 boats of a network architecture containing a staggering 175 billion neurons, which is more than double the number present in the human brain.
 This model costs around 10 million dollars to train and uses approximately 3 GWh of electricity.

-In 2019, a group of researchers at University of Massachusetts estimated that training a single deep learning model can generate up to 626,155 pounds of CO2 emissions, approximately same as the carbon footprint of five cars over their lifetime.
+In 2019, a group of researchers at the University of Massachusetts estimated that training a single deep learning model can generate up to 626,155 pounds of CO2 emissions, approximately the same as the carbon footprint of five cars over their lifetime.

 Shouldn’t scientists and businesses be looking for ways to reduce this carbon footprint?